inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 }
 ```

+The `from` field can be set to one of the following:
+* **Widget ID**: ID of a widget at the same level in the compilations. <br>
+  > **Note**: Dot-notation cannot be used to collect data from widgets nested inside tabs.
+* **Route**: The route notation is typically used to access widgets contained in nested tab compilations.
-the `from` field can be set to **"self"**.
-This allows the pipeline to fetch data from the widget that initiated the actions.
+* **"self"**: This allows the pipeline to fetch data from the widget that initiated the actions. <br>
 This might seem like an odd thing to do since the message at the beginning of a pipeline will be initialized by the source widget, but as the execution progresses this information may be overwritten.
 Using the `collect` action on **"self"** provides a way to get back to the original content.

+> **Note**: Collect is mainly intended to grab the "data" content of a widget.
+If you need to get access to any other fields of a widget during pipeline execution, the [modify](#using-modify-to-collect-model-information) action can be used together with `set`
 ### Console Log

 Writes the input message `payload` to the browser's console log.